Pippenpethalopsocopolis/react-websocketmanager/readme.md

 `addListener(messageType, callback)` With this function, add your messageType when you used sendMessage function and add callback(The function to be called when a message of the specified type is received.).
 Goal of this function is to add a listener for a specific message type.

 `removeListener(messageType, callback)` Same rules applied to addListener applies to removeListener.
 Goal of this function is to remove a listener for a specific message type.
 It is usually used for cleanups of effect hooks.

+`closeConnection()` Simply close the connection.
+It is usually used for cleanups of effect hooks.